 - PROFESSOR

 - ASSOCIATE PROFESSOR

 - ASSISTANT PROFESSOR

 - INSTRUCTOR

-- SENIOR INSTRUCTOR\
+- SENIOR INSTRUCTOR

+- DISTINGUISHED INSTRUCTOR1

+- PROFESSOR OF PRACTICE1

 - ASSISTANT LIBRARIAN I

-- ASSISTANT LIBRARIAN II\
+- ASSISTANT LIBRARIAN II

 - WELLNESS COUNSELOR I

-- WELLNESS COUNSELOR II\
+- WELLNESS COUNSELOR II

 - ACADEMIC PROGRAM COORDINATOR

-All other University employees, as described more fully in Certification number 1898, issued by the Public Relations Commission; as amended on June 5, 2018, in Order Number 18E-137, and; as amended on January 24, 2019, in Order Number 19E-020, are excluded from the bargaining unit.
+All other University employees, as described more fully in Certification number 1898, issued by the Public Relations Commission; as amended on June 5, 2018, in Order Number 18E-137, and as amended on January 24, 2019, in Order Number 19E-020, are excluded from the bargaining unit.

-\ The ranks of "Senior Instructor", "Assistant Librarian II", and "Wellness Counselor II" are newly created classifications which are pending formal inclusion to the bargaining unit.
+1 The ranks of "Distinguished Instructor" and "Professor of Practice" are newly created classifications which are pending formal inclusion to the bargaining unit.
 Until the requested modification to the unit is granted by final order of the Public Employees Relations Commission, the new classifications are excluded from the bargaining unit.